thirstymelon/thirstymelon/README.md

 # 💫 About Me

-**Systems Programming Enthusiast • Rust • Embedded • ARM64**
+**Systems Programming • Rust • Embedded • ARM64**

-I’m a B.Tech student with a deep interest in low-level systems, embedded development, and performance-oriented software.
-I enjoy working close to the hardware—building kernels, experimenting with microcontrollers, and exploring decentralized and resource-constrained systems.
+I’m a B.Tech student focused on low-level systems and performance-oriented software.

-My primary focus is on **Rust**, **ESP32**, and **ARM64 internals**, with a growing interest in operating systems, networking, and systems design.
-I care about writing efficient, minimal code and understanding how software truly interacts with hardware.
+I enjoy working close to the hardware—building embedded projects, exploring operating systems, and understanding how software interacts with silicon.

-Driven by curiosity, I learn by building, breaking, and rebuilding.
+My current interests include **Rust**, **ESP32**, and **ARM64 internals**, with a growing focus on systems design, networking, and OS fundamentals.
-Every project I work on is a step toward understanding computers at their core.
+I value clarity, efficiency, and learning by building real systems from the ground up.

 ---